dstdia/CzechDreamin19/README.md

 * "Subprocess" - executes an invocable Process Builder ("createMockMocks")
 * "Flow" - executes an autolaunched Flow ("createMockMocksFlow")
 * "Apex" - executes an Invocable Method ("Invocable_MockMockService.createMockMock()")
-* "Flow + 2x Apex" - executes an autolaunched Flow ("createDeepMockMocks") that sequentially invokes two Invocable Methods  (Invocable_MockMockService.createMockMock(), Invocable_MockMockCheckService.checkMockMock()
+* "Flow + 2x Apex" - executes an autolaunched Flow ("createDeepMockMocks") that sequentially invokes two Invocable Methods  (Invocable_MockMockService.createMockMock(), Invocable_MockMockCheckService.checkMockMock())

+Note: This only toggles the execution flow in the Process - You still have to activate / deactivate Process Builder manually.

 ### Bulk Uploads

-Utilize the Mock__c import file to load
+Utilize the Mocks.csv file to benchmark an insert of 200 Mock__c record into the org

 ## Open Source Software